megaspazz/BasketballBot/README.md

     * `uprank` increases the level counter by one.
   * Shooting commands:
     * `test` runs a very primitive version of the bot.
 It might miss, especially for longer shots.
+      * Make sure that the console and other windows are not obstructing the game area in Bluestacks.
     * `auto` takes a well-aimed shot that only fires when the basket is in a good position.
 This is almost guaranteed to make the shot.
-Make sure that the level is correctly set before using this command.
+      * Make sure that the level is correctly set before using this command.
+      * Make sure that the console and other windows are not obstructing the game area in Bluestacks.
     * `freelo ###` automatically takes the number of shots you specified in the command.
 Leaving it blank will let it run forever.
+      * Make sure that the level is correctly set before using this command.
+      * Make sure that the console and other windows are not obstructing the game area in Bluestacks.
-Make sure that the level is correctly set before using this command.
-You can terminate this command at any time by pressing a key in the console while this command is running.
+      * You can terminate this command at any time by pressing a key in the console while this command is running.
 Make sure the console has the focus; the console should have focus most of the time, except when it's taking the shot.

 ## Acknowledgements
 * [swishx](https://github.com/swishx) a.k.a.
 "Hu Boy"